 Stafford Hall will monitor children in the home 24 hours a day 7 days a week, 365 days of the year.
-We do not currently use any internal alarms, listening devices or monitoring systems.
-There will always be waking Night staff in place which puts an emphasis on keeping the home safe at night time.
+We have alarms on the fire doors to alert staff if these have been opened.
+We do not currently have any listening devices or monitoring systems.
+There will always be waking Night staff in place which puts an emphasis on keeping the home safe at nighttime.